gladiator1k/gladiator1k/README.md

 - safely allow competitors to use low-level techniques
 - let competitors run their own game server on a range of platforms (e.g. for local competitions or field-testing submissions)

 The project has somewhat different goals and priorities to the javascript-based emulator [jor1k](https://github.com/s-macke/jor1k/wiki), but if you are interested in or1k or emulators then take a look at that project because it is awesome.
+It is also much further along than gladiator1k.

 related projects
 ----------------